tencentyun/intlcloud-documents/product/数据库/云数据库MongoDB/操作指南/备份与恢复/备份数据_intl.md

-TencentDB for MongoDB automatically backs up your instance on daily basis by default; you can also manually back up your data.
+TencentDB for MongoDB by default automatically backs up on a daily basis, and you can also choose to back up data manually.

 ### Instance auto-backup